Air Protection Agency

 - Citizens Advisory Committee

 These committees are filled by volunteers in Lane County and their meetings are open to the public.
 Learn more about these committees and see past agendas and meeting minutes on our Public Oversight webpage.

 The Lane Regional Air Protection Agency was established under Oregon Statute 449 (now 468.A) and approved by the Oregon Sanitary Authority (now Environmental Quality Commission), effective January 1, 1968, to exercise the functions vested by statute within the boundaries of Lane County.

 Find and search LRAPA’s rules and regulations on our Rules & Regulations webapge.

 Airmetrics is a government enterprise fund operated by LRAPA as a revenue source for the agency.
 Airmetrics, in conjunction with the US EPA, developed the patented low-flow technology found in the MiniVol Portable Air Sampler to address the need for portable, ambient air sampling.

 In addition to domestic customers, the MiniVol Portable Air Sampler can be found world-wide, with customers ranging from the Cairo Air Improvement Study in Egypt to universities in Norway, Japan, and Mexico.

 Interested in a career at LRAPA?
 LRAPA has a small staff who take pride in our service to Lane County.
 Visit our Job Posting webpage to check for any open positions.

-LRAPA is operated by a full time staff of 19 who service Lane County.
+LRAPA’s staff is pleased to service Lane County.
 Find our contact information on our staff directory webpage.